merkle-open/generator-nitro/README.md

 # Yeoman Nitro Generator

-> Yeoman generator for Nitro - lets you quickly set up a project with sensible defaults and best practices.
+> Yeoman generator for Nitro - lets you quickly set up a frontend project with sensible defaults and best practices.

 Nitro is a Node.js application for simple and complex frontend development with a tiny footprint.
 It provides a proven but flexible structure to develop your frontend code, even in a large team.